mozilla-l10n/documentation/src/localization/dev_best_practices.md

 <!-- toc -->

 This document provides best practices for developers to create localizable code, and describes how to avoid some common localizability mistakes.
-Some additional guidelines specific for Fluent in Firefox are also available in [this page](https://firefox-source-docs.mozilla.org/l10n/fluent/review.html).
+Some additional guidelines specific for Fluent in Firefox are also available in [this page](https://firefox-source-docs.mozilla.org/l10n/fluent/review.html), and there is a [collection of FAQs specific for Firefox localization](../products/firefox_desktop/firefox_l10n_faqs.md).

 Specific channels dedicated to localization are available on Matrix, in case you have more questions:
 * [#l10n-community](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org) is used by localizers, and it’s a good place to ask for questions about specific languages.